Estimate Time6 min

 • Bonds issued by the US Treasury remain among the safest investments despite the downgrade and Treasury yields may rise as a result.

-The downgrade moves the US out of the group of countries which hold the world’s highest credit ratings from Fitch, which is one of 3 firms that evaluate the ability of governments and companies to pay back interest and principal to investors who lend them money by buying the bonds they issue.
+The downgrade moves the US out of the group of countries that hold the world’s highest credit ratings from Moody's, which is one of 3 firms that evaluate the ability of governments and companies to pay back interest and principal to investors who lend them money by buying the bonds they issue.

-The fact that the federal government has suffered a second debt downgrade 12 years after the first one suggests that Washington’s lack of resolve to meaningfully cut spending is an ongoing concern for ratings agencies and investors alike.
+The fact that the federal government has suffered a third debt downgrade 14 years after the first one and 2 years since the second suggests that Washington’s lack of resolve to meaningfully cut spending is an ongoing concern for ratings agencies and investors alike.

-Publicly held US debt topped 120% of gross domestic product in 2022, according to the US Office of Management and Budget.
+Publicly held US debt topped 123% of gross domestic product in 2024, according to the US Office of Management and Budget.
 That's a level of debt far greater than the average over the past 50 years.
 And the debt is projected to increase significantly in the future.
-The Congressional Budget Office (CBO) projects the federal budget deficit will total $13.1 trillion from 2023 through 2032.
+The Congressional Budget Office (CBO) projects the federal budget deficit will total $13.1 trillion through 2032.
+Currently, 18% of government revenue goes to pay interest on the national debt and Moody’s expects this to increase to 30% by 2035.

 Fidelity Viewpoints